jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2h-article-2.md

-+++
+---
+title: "Taxes on the Profit of Particular Employments"
+heading: "Chapter 2h of Part 1b"
+date: 2020-12-17
+image: "/covers/wn.jpg"
-title=  "Taxes on the Profit of Particular Employments" description=  "In some countries, extraordinary taxes are imposed on profits when employed in particular trades, and in agriculture" date=  2015-01-22 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2g-article-2" linkbtext=  "Part 2g" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2i-article-2" linkftext=  "Part 2i" heading=  "Part 2h" icon=  "/icons/smith.png"
+description: "In some countries, extraordinary taxes are imposed on profits when employed in particular trades, and in agriculture"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="100" >}} In some countries, extraordinary taxes are imposed on profits when employed=